-4.01 Interim Supply Limitation Imposed by SFPUC
+4.01.
+Interim Supply Limitation Imposed by SFPUC

 In adopting the WSIP in Res.
-No. 08-0200, the Commission included full implementation of all proposed WSIP capital improvement projects to achieve level of service goals relating to public health, seismic safety, and delivery reliability, but decided to adopt a water supply element that includes the Interim Supply Limitation.
-This article describes how the parties will implement the Interim Supply Limitation imposed by the SFPUC between the Effective Date and December 31, 2018.
+No. 08-0200, the Commission included full implementation of all proposed WSIP capital improvement projects to achieve level of service goals Level of Service Goals and Objectives relating to public health, seismic safety, and delivery reliability, but decided to adopt a water supply element that includes the Interim Supply Limitation.
+This article describes how the parties will implement the Interim Supply Limitation imposed by the SFPUC between the Effective Date and December 31, 2018, and how the SFPUC will conduct water supply planning after December 31, 2018.

-4.02 Retail and Wholesale Customer Allocations Under Interim Supply Limitation
+4.02.
+Retail and Wholesale Customer Allocations Under Interim Supply Limitation